LogLogic/CollegeProjects/README.md

 # CollegeProjects

+Odd IP Address Ping Scanner

+This PowerShell script scans a specified subnet range by pinging only the IP addresses that end in odd numbers.
+Designed for network diagnostics, it iterates through a defined IP range, pings each odd-numbered IP once, and stores the results in a text file.
+Each result logs the IP address along with its reachability status.

+Features:

+Selective IP Scanning: Targets only odd-numbered IPs within the range.
+Automated Reachability Testing: Uses Test-Connection to ping addresses, making it ideal for quick network health checks.
+Logging to File: Saves ping results to ping.txt, providing a straightforward reference for network diagnostics.
+_______________________________

 MousePicnic Text Adventure Game

 This Python-based text adventure game challenges players to help a little mouse prepare for a picnic.